MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-get-install.md

 After purchasing Resource Scheduling Optimization, follow the [Resource Scheduling Optimization deployment steps](./rso-deployment.md).
 Note that Resource Scheduling Optimization isn't visible from the main product catalog.
 It can be found only on the Field Service product details page, via the **Add On** tab.

-## Note on RSO Trial
+## Request a Resource Scheduling Optimization trial

-Thank you for your interest in Field Service and RSO, we have updated our options to RSO trials for product demos and POCs.
-Our previous mechanism for RSO trials has been replaced by the new [Sponsored Offer Program] (https://businessapplications.transform.microsoft.com/login?returnUrl=%2Fdynamics%2Fcustomer-engagement%3Ftab%3Dfield-service).
-This program gives you a leg up in deploying a pilot in the customer tenant and quickly prove value by using pre-built templates, pilot licenses, and product resources.
-Visit the link above for more information!
+Thank you for your interest in Field Service and Resource Scheduling Optimization.
+We've updated our options to requst a trial for product demos and POCs.
+Visit the [Sponsored Offer Program](https://businessapplications.transform.microsoft.com/login?returnUrl=%2Fdynamics%2Fcustomer-engagement%3Ftab%3Dfield-service).
+This program gives you a leg up in deploying a trial and quickly get value by using pre-built templates, pilot licenses, and product resources.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]